Posts

 Image

 In the past few weeks, Donald Trump has repeatedly adjusted his stance on tariffs—imposing them, postponing them, tweaking percentages, then reversing those tweaks, only to announce new dates and new numbers all over again.
 To many, it looked like a classic case of indecisiveness.
-But now, sources close to the former president have revealed the real reason behind all this back-and-forth: he was trying to beat China at ping pong.
+But now, sources close to the president have revealed the real reason behind all this back-and-forth: he was trying to beat China at ping pong.
 Yes, ping pong—or as it’s known in more serious circles, table tennis.
 We all know China has been the undisputed global powerhouse in table tennis for decades.
 Their players have dominated the Olympics, the World Championships, and pretty much any event where a tiny ball and lightning reflexes are involved.
 While Trump publicly focused on competing with China in technology, AI, and military strength, he apparently carried a private obsession: defeating them in a game where America has long been an underdog.
-According to an insider, who spoke to TT on...
+According to an insider, who spoke to TT on the co...

 Trump beats Kejriwal to win “U-Turner of the Decade” award